humarroquin/Social-proof-section/README.md

 ### What I learned

-I continued practicing with CSS Grid and Flexbox.
+Continued practicing with CSS Grid and Flexbox.

 ### Continued development

-Continue learning about media queries and finding ways to reduce them.
+Continue learning about media queries and responsive design.